cloudquiza/interview-prep-cards/README.md

 - **question** → front of the card
 - **answer** → back of the card

+The provided LLM prompt handles this formatting for you.

 ---

 ## LLM prompt

-You may edit the role or number of questions, but **do not change the CSV headers or structure**.
+You may edit the role, number of questions, and job posting, but **do not change the CSV headers or structure**.

 ```
 Create and attach a downloadable CSV file named interview_deck.csv.